ozone4real/pidgin-spec/README.md

 Simple DSL for writing Ruby unit tests in Pidgin language.
 Developed with pure Ruby

 #### JUST FOR FUN
 Decided to apply what I have learnt from Meta-Programming in Ruby.
-This is what I could come up with for now.
-Would work on more serious stuff later 🤪).
-Inspired by RSPEC
+This is what I could come up with.
 ### Installation
 To install run:
 ```